isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 RADIUS Hook Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The RADIUS hook is a library that must be loaded by either DHCPv4 or
+The RADIUS hook is a library that must be loaded by either :iscman:`kea-dhcp4` or
-DHCPv6 Kea servers.
+:iscman:`kea-dhcp6` servers.
 Unlike some other available hook libraries, this one
 takes many parameters.
 For example, this configuration could be used:

 ::